What To Do in Denver: An Insider’s Guide

 - To fill your art cup, visit the Denver Museum of Art, the Clyfford Still Museum, or MCA Denver (who just premiered a Basquiat exhibit that I am dying to see!).
 There are smaller art galleries sprinkled across the Santa Fe Art District, which also hosts a free First Friday Art Walk every month, complete with a complimentary luxury shuttle.

 - If you feel like spending hours sampling artisan creations, definitely check out the South Pearl Street Farmer’s Market.
-Other must-see markets include The Denver Central Market and The Source.
+Other must-see markets include The Denver Central Market, Stanley Marketplace, Zeppelin Station, and The Source.

 - Lastly, outdoor activities deserve an entire blog post on it’s own, but a must-see location is Red Rocks Ampitheater.
 It’s an open-air theater that hosts concerts, film screenings, and thousands of yogis for yoga on the rocks.
-If you’re willing to venture further outside of Denver, check out Garden of The Gods and Pike’s Peak.
-And even further?
-The Great Sand Dunes, Strawberry Hot Springs, Rifle Falls State Park, Blue Mesa Reservoir — the list goes on!
+Another great outdoorsy day adventure is Boulder.
+Hike the foothills and walk around historic Pearl Street, which as some incredible restaurants and shops.

 Hidden Message Necklace by Beth Macri Designs